Braj-Sekhon/Website/README.md

 ### Phase 4 - Backend Services

-- Built Node.js backend to monitor Minecraft and Terraria servers running on same PC
+- Built Node.js backend to monitor Minecraft and Terraria servers on the same PC:
-- Implemented real-time server status checking
-- Created API endpoints for external queries
+  - Status (online / offline)
+  - Player Count

 ## Current State

-This is a refactored version focused on the technical infrastructure and learning journey, with some experimental features removed for clarity.
+This is a refactored version of my first website focused on the technical infrastructure and learning journey — experimental features are removed.

-I've streamlined this version to focus on the core portfolio content and infrastructure lessons learned, removing some of the hobby-focused elements.

 ## Tech Stack